WikiTeam/wikiteam/README.md

                         Username if HTTP authentication is required.
   --http-pass HTTP_PASSWORD
                         Password if HTTP authentication is required.
+  --http-method {GET,POST}
-  --insecure            Disable SSL certificate verification --verbose
+                        HTTP method to use when making API requests to the wiki (default: POST) --insecure            Disable SSL certificate verification --verbose
   --api_chunksize 50    Chunk size for MediaWiki API (arvlimit, ailimit, etc.)